-I kept my mother's dancing style, but I also allowed myself growth as a kumu hula because this is the 1990's and the hula is evolving.
-It is still a growing thing.
-I don't like to be stagnant, although I keep the dances I learned as they were.
-But I have composed many chants and have put my own dancing styles and melodies to them based on the foundation I was given by my mother.
+I kept my mother's dancing style, but I also allowed myself growth as a kumu hula.
+I have composed many chants and have put my dancing styles and melodies to them based on the foundation I was given by my mother.
+This is the 1990's, the hula is evolving; it is still growing.
+Although I keep the dances I learned as they were, I don't like to be stagnant.

-I teach my students everything that I can.
-I teach them the hula steps, how these hula steps got named, as much mana'o and background that I can give them so that they become better at what they're doing because they understand the hula.
+I teach my students everything that I can: the hula steps, how these hula steps got named, the mana'o and background so that they become better at what they're doing because they understand the hula.
 I give them chanters' training so that they can become ho'opa'a.
-I teach them oli so that they learn the difference between mele hula and oli oli and kepa kepa.
+I teach them 'oli so that they learn the difference between mele hula and 'oli'oli and kepa kepa.
 I teach them about the ancient Hawaiian games and the reason the Hawaiians played them.
 We make our own hula implements and I teach them as many crafts as I know of.
 When something is new or very old, we research or learn from someone who knows.
 We've had formal language classes so there is a lot of Hawaiian spoken in my halau.